 South Africa is an outstanding destination for walking and trekking holidays offering well-marked trails through its deserts, mountains, rolling grasslands, wildlife parks, huge dune-fields and sweeping beach-fringed coastlines.

-Whist Kenya is most famous for its safaris the country boasts a key draw for trekkers too: Mount Kenya (5199m).
+Whist Kenya is most famous for luxury safari, the country boasts a draw for trekkers too, Mount Kenya.
 The highest mountain in Kenya is a three million year old extinct volcano and second-highest in Africa (after Kilimanjaro in Tanzania).
 Despite lying just south of the equator it is completely covered by a thick ice cap.